Enerweather/Enerweather/README.md

 ./bin/activemq start
 ```

+Visit http://localhost:8161/ (login: admin / admin).

 ### Run modules
 Run each individual module, first EventStoreBuilder, then both feeders, and finally the BusinessUnit

 ### Interact with the console
-Use the menu options to interact with the data:
+Once inside the BusinessUnit module, use the interactive CLI:
+1. View Data
+  - Choose between weather or energy.
+  - Select a date.
-- View Data: Browse and view data stored in the datamart
+  - Filter and browse the corresponding dataset.
-- Rebuild Datamart: Rebuild the datamart from the eventstore
+2. Recommendations
+  - View top 3 cities by solar or wind energy levels.
+3. Quit
-- Quit: Exit the application
+  - Exit the application.

-When viewing data:

-- First select a data type (weather or energy)
-- Then select a date to view data from
-- Apply filters if needed

 ---

 ## Design Principles

-* Modular architecture
+* Modular architecture – Each module is independent and focused on a single responsibility.
-* Event-driven with decoupling via ActiveMQ
+* Event-driven – Modules communicate via ActiveMQ topics.
-* Clean separation of concerns
-* Replay of historical data (via event store)
+* Hexagonal architecture – Use of ports and adapters.
+* Historical replay – Events can be replayed from .events files to rebuild the datamart.

 ---